satyamkurum/AI-Market-Analyst-Agent/README.md

 ## Features

 ### Core Requirements that is Implemented and also why?
-- 📄 **Document Ingestion** – PDF/TXT processing with smart chunking
+- **Document Ingestion** – PDF/TXT processing with smart chunking
-- 🗄️ **Vector Storage** – Pinecone integration with session isolation so each users data gets stored in same index with different namespace for data privacy and security.
+- **Vector Storage** – Pinecone integration with session isolation so each users data gets stored in same index with different namespace for data privacy and security.
 I implemented dense dense type with 1024 dimensions so every details can be fetched correctly.
-- 🔎 **Hybrid Retrieval** – Vector similarity + BM25 keyword search , so if the sementic retrival fails due to critical factual data, keyword seach will give the correct answers.
+- **Hybrid Retrieval** – Vector similarity + BM25 keyword search , so if the sementic retrival fails due to critical factual data, keyword seach will give the correct answers.
 It is required when we want exact data, we can rely fully on semantic search.
-- 🤖 **AI-Powered Q&A** – Accurate answers from document context, because it is saved in the pinecone without duplication, i added duplication detection so each file dont get though the whole process instead we session id stores the meta data of the data.
+- **AI-Powered Q&A** – Accurate answers from document context, because it is saved in the pinecone without duplication, i added duplication detection so each file dont get though the whole process instead we session id stores the meta data of the data.
-- 🌐 **LLM as Gemini** – Agents brain to choose the tool for specific task, OPENAI API was paid so most reliable llm was gemini that could work with Langchain. and local model gets slow with system compatibility.
+- **LLM as Gemini** – Agents brain to choose the tool for specific task, OPENAI API was paid so most reliable llm was gemini that could work with Langchain. and local model gets slow with system compatibility.
-- 🔑 **Session Management** – UUID-based sessions so logs can be checked if any malfulction happens like currpted pdfs or any privacy concern, so it can be deleted
+- **Session Management** – UUID-based sessions so logs can be checked if any malfulction happens like currpted pdfs or any privacy concern, so it can be deleted

-### 🎁 Bonus Features
+### Testing Features
-- 📝 **Advanced Summarization** – Executive-level summaries it gives, I have done test on diffrent query and saved in json file in repo at last.
+- **Advanced Summarization** – Executive-level summaries it gives, I have done test on diffrent query and saved in json file in repo at last.
-- 📊 **Structured Data Extraction** – JSON output of financial/market metrics
+- **Structured Data Extraction** – JSON output of financial/market metrics
-- 🔎 **Hybrid Search Engine** – Automatic fallback from vector to keyword search ( highly useful for factual data )
+- **Hybrid Search Engine** – Automatic fallback from vector to keyword search ( highly useful for factual data )
-- 📦 **Production Deployment** – Docker & docker-compose setup
+- **Production Deployment** – Docker & docker-compose setup
-- 💻 **Web Interface** – Gradio UI for business-friendly interaction but its not proper working with API configuration right now, needs some more time to work on it.
+- **Web Interface** – Gradio UI for business-friendly interaction but its not proper working with API configuration right now, needs some more time to work on it.
-- 🧪 **Comprehensive Testing** – tested each component, from chunking, embedding, storing in pinecone with session ids, retrival techniques both semantic and keyword based, and whole agentic flow and tested full working vai api.
+- **Comprehensive Testing** – tested each component, from chunking, embedding, storing in pinecone with session ids, retrival techniques both semantic and keyword based, and whole agentic flow and tested full working vai api.

 ---

-## 🛠️ Technology Stack
+## Technology Stack

 | Component       | Technology                         | Why Chosen |
 |-----------------|------------------------------------|------------|